Gruver, Texas: Education

-The City of Gruver is served by the Gruver Independent School District and is the location of Gruver High School.
+The City of Gruver is served by the Gruver Independent School District, and is the location of Gruver High School.

+The Texas Legislature assigns all of Hansford County to the Borger Junior College District.

 Tornado

 On June 9, 1971, the largest observed tornado in history as of that time occurred just to the west-southwest of Gruver.
 Since then, it has been bested by a 2004 tornado in Hallam, Nebraska, and the May 2013 tornado in El Reno, Oklahoma.
-The average width of the tornado along its path is estimated at 2,500 yards and the maximum width was about 2 miles along its 15-mile path.
+The average width of the tornado along its path was estimated at 2,500 yards and the maximum width was approximately two miles along its 15-mile path.
 The tornado moved very slowly.
 Visibility was clear and witnesses reported seeing the tornado from as far as 25 miles away.
 The tornado was reported to have been on a direct track for the City of Gruver, but veered away and spared the town from its effects.
 In spite of the size of the tornado, damage was minor; total property damage from the tornado was put at $15,000.
-However, the tornado was accompanied by 1- to 2-inch hail that did significant damage to the wheat crops near the path of the tornado.
+However, the tornado was accompanied by one- to two-inch hail that did significant damage to the wheat crops near the path of the tornado.